uccser/cs-field-guide/text/chapters/en-formal-languages.md

 Notice the use of brackets to group parts of the regular expression.
 It's useful if you want the "+" or "\*" to apply to more than one character.

 {panel type="jargon-buster" summary="Regular expression"}
+The term
+{glossary-link term="regular expression" reference-text="abbreviations"}regular expression{glossary-link end}
-The name regular expression is sometimes abbreviated to "regex", "regexp", or "RE".
+is sometimes abbreviated to "regex", "regexp", or "RE".
 It's "regular" because it can be used to define sets of strings from a very simple class of languages called "regular languages", and it's an "expression" because it is a combination of symbols that follow some rules.

 {panel end}